azot-dev/cortex/packages/doc/docs/Tutorials/api.md

 }
 ```

-## Code the use case
+## Code the use cases

-We can now use the interface methods in any of our services, the service will use the method without knowing its implementation:
+We can now use the interface methods in any of our services, the service will use the gateway methods without knowing their implementations:

 ```typescript title="src/cortex/services/dog.service.ts"
 import { Breed } from '../dependencies/api/api.gateway';